 It is likely that the examination was undertaken at the request of an investigator, police officer, or attorney.
 The final opinion formed as a result of the examination was likely to have been written in a manner which will best conform to the submitter’s needs and expectations, and yet the words may finally rest upon the ears of the jury and judge.
 Will their understanding of the opinion be the same as the submitter’s, for whom the examination was undertaken?

 A second drawback to this reporting procedure is that it does not lend itself to giving the submitter an investigative lead.
-Any investigator worth his salt will certainly pursue a “could have written” or “possibly wrote” opinion because quite obviously the examiner has seen some evidence that leans to the right of dead center.
+Any investigator worth his salt will certainly pursue a “could have written,” “possibly wrote,” or “indications” opinion because quite obviously the examiner has seen some evidence that leans to the right of dead center.
 The practical effect of such an opinion is for the investigator to realize the suspect is still in the running, so to speak.
 The elimination of this form of opinion may have the effect of stopping any further investigation on a case in which there may be a viable conclusion.
-Many questioned document examiners when opining in gray areas, give reasons for their failure to reach a definitive opinion.
-Some go still further and suggest methods that the investigator can take, such as submission of additional standards, to provide a basis for supplemental examination and possibly more definitive results.
+Many questioned document examiners when opining in gray areas, give reasons for the failure to reach a definitive opinion.
+Most of these go still further and suggest methods that the investigator can take, such as submission of additional, or better standards, to provide a basis for supplemental examination and possibly more definitive results.

 During his training period, a document examiner is taught to mentally interpolate less than ideal evidence and formulate opinions based upon that process.
 The greater majority of these opinions which involve less than ideal evidence, will be in the area of probability with only an occasional, definitive “yes” or “no”.
 Removing the probability range of opinions from the expert’s bag of reporting skills places him back on the level of the lay person in viewing only ideal evidence from which common logic often dictates the correct opinion.

-While the above opinions represent many of those in use in laboratories throughout the United States, they should by no means be thought of as all-inclusive.
+While the above definitions of opinions are likely in use by a majority of document examiners, both in government service and private laboratories, they should by no means be thought of as all-inclusive.
 Many other opinions are used by the numerous document examiners throughout the country and have been developed to fulfill that specific document examiner’s needs.
-The examiner is aware that no standard language is adequate for all of the varied case conclusions that he encounters.
+The examiner is aware that no standard language is adequate for all of the varied case conclusions that will be encountered.
 He must also be aware that movement away from opinions worded in the simplest of terms opens the door for confusion.